 Vegan Gluten-free Sweet Potato Muffins with Sweet Potato Caramel and cinnamon!
 They are just 8 ingredients, dairy-free and oil-free.
 These are light, fluffy, moist and refined sugar-free.

-Oh my goodness, I am SO excited to share this entire 8 ingredient recipe with you today!
-Seriously, I contemplated dedicating an entire post just to this caramel sauce.
+Oh my goodness, I am SO excited to share these Vegan Sweet Potato Muffins with you today!
+Seriously, I contemplated dedicating an entire post just to this sweet potato caramel sauce.
 It is certainly worthy of it.
 You haven’t lived until you have had this caramel, this tastes like REAL caramel.

-Or, if you are vegan, you have probably had caramel one of these ways:
+If you are vegan, you have probably had caramel one of these ways:

 - Date caramel ( I actually am not a big fan of date caramel…or dates for that matter…sorry!)

 - Almond butter and syrup combined have a caramel-like taste

 - Or, one of my favorites is melted coconut butter with syrup and vanilla and salt.
 YUM!
 It is what I created to drizzle over my Vanilla Cheesecake Ice Cream